Lottery numbers will be available online on Friday, February 7, 2014 for current sophomores and juniors. For current

 assigned within these groups.

-- Students who receive 10 points will be grouped together.
+- Students who receive 13 or 14 points will be grouped together.

-- Students who receive 9 points will be grouped together.
+- Students who receive 11 or 12 points will be grouped together.

-- Students who receive 8 points will be grouped together.
+- Students who receive 9 or 10 points will be grouped together.

-- Students who receive 7 points will be grouped together.
+- Students who receive 7 to 8 points will be grouped together.

-- Students who receive 6 points will be grouped together.
+- Students who receive 5 to 6 points will be grouped together.

-Theme housing, which is a popular housing option for sophomore students, is
+Residing in College Houses (a Spark or Theme House), which is a popular housing option for sophomore students, is

 not selected through a lottery system.
-However, completion of FYE, along with
+However, completion of CYC, along with

 academic and student conduct records, is a factor in determining eligibility for

 this housing option.
-Students who receive zero to five FYE points will
+Students who receive zero to five CYC points will

-not be eligible to participate in theme housing.
+not be eligible to participate in the College Houses program.

-have until February 13, 2013, to appeal (if necessary) their FYE attendance record.
+Students have until February 12, 2014, to appeal (if necessary) their CYC attendance record.

 Block Booking Option